uhppoted/uhppoted-mqtt/documentation/greengrass/provisioning.md

 }
 ```

-3.7 Tick _MQTT 3.1.1 broker (Moquette)_ and leave 'as is'
+9. Choose _MQTT 3.1.1 broker (Moquette)_ and leave 'as is'

-3.8 Tick _MQTT Bridge_ and update the configuraiton with the following topic mapping:
+10. Choose _MQTT Bridge_ and update the configuraiton with the following topic mapping:
 ```
 {
   "mqttTopicMapping": {